climate-action-kits/pxt-fwd-edu/ms-risingsea-modify.md

 ![Build Step 18](https://raw.githubusercontent.com/climate-action-kits/pxt-fwd-edu/refs/heads/main/tutorial-assets/ms-risingsea-sbs18.webp)

 ## Build Step 19 @showdialog
-Fill one side of your container full of ice.
+Fill one side of your container full of ice on top of the shelf of land that you built.

 The large green rectangular building block should stop the ice from getting to the other side of the container.